demisto/content/Packs/DellEMCUnity/README.md

 #### Remark:
-- If instead of working with the Unisphere UI, you prefer to configure the remote logging via the the Unisphere CLI (UEMCLI), check out the [Create remote logging configuration](https://www.dell.com/support/manuals/en-us/unity-6500/unity_p_cli_user_guide/create-remote-logging-configuration?guid=guid-10561e1f-09d7-40b4-9ffc-1277255ff8e8&lang=en-us) section on the Dell Unisphere CLI user guide.
+- If instead of working with the Unisphere UI, you prefer to configure the remote logging via the the Unisphere CLI (UEMCLI), see the [Create remote logging configuration](https://www.dell.com/support/manuals/en-us/unity-6500/unity_p_cli_user_guide/create-remote-logging-configuration?guid=guid-10561e1f-09d7-40b4-9ffc-1277255ff8e8&lang=en-us) section in the Dell Unisphere CLI user guide.

 ## Collect Events from Vendor